 Like many women, you're probably worried about the cost of divorce, and this is certainly justified.

 Tami's Question: What is the cheapest way to get a divorce?

 Timothy's Answer: Divorce is not cheap.
 When people are getting divorced, they generally fight about two things – the kids and money.
 And this fighting drives up the cost of divorce.
 I have recently seen statistics that show the average cost of divorce in the U.S. is now $20-$40,000.
 It does not make sense for someone with few or no financial assets to obtain such a costly divorce.

 Traditionally, a couple seeking a divorce will hire an attorney to represent them.
-The cost of obtaining counsel can be significant and will always require an up front retainer fee for representation.
+The cost of obtaining counsel can be significant and will always require an up-front retainer fee for representation.
 Fortunately, there are many ways to dissolve a marriage that can be less costly.

 Mediation is generally the least expensive option, but this method of reaching a divorce settlement requires the couple's ability (and cooperation) to work through their issues.
 The focus of mediation is to arrive at an agreement that is fair to both parties, at which time the resulting settlement can be drafted.
 An attorney is often used to review the paperwork.
 While it may be more cost effective, it would not be an appropriate choice if one spouse was dishonest.

 While I always recommend you seek counsel, if costs are a concern you can look to mediation which tends to be less expensive.
 Many of the divorce mediators I know take less than eight hours to start and finish most divorces.
 Depending on their hourly fees, this can often be a less expensive method of resolving your divorce.

 My advice would be to seek a mediator and share with them your financial concerns.
 The mediation firm I am a volunteer at is a non-profit and often has resources for those who cannot otherwise afford to pay higher fees.
 You may have a firm in your area which might do the same.